anthonypdawson/LazyLibrarian/README.md

 It uses Goodreads.com (for author info and book info) websites as a source.
 License: GNU GPL v3

 Right now its capable of the following:
-* find authors and add them to the database
+* Find authors and add them to the database
-* list all books of an author and add them as 'wanted'.
+* List all books of an author and add them as 'wanted'.
 * LazyLibrarian will search a nzb-file for that book (only Newznab and nzbmatrix are currently supported)
 * If a nzb is found it will be send to sabnzbd or saved in a blackhole where your downloadapp can pick it up.
 * When processing the downloaded books it will save a coverpicture (if available) and save all metadata into metadata.opf next to the bookfile (calibre compatible format)